arafatYasir/CP-Explanations/LeetCode/contains-duplicate.md

 **Note**: If you submit this code you will get TLE.

 ## Strategy 2
-he second strategy is cunning.
+The second strategy is cunning.
 Let’s say we sort the array in ascending or even descending order.
 No matter how we sort the array the duplicate values will be side-by-side or adjacent values.
 So then we can simply check `if(nums[i] == nums[i + 1]) return true;` as simple as it is.
 It’s much faster than the previous solution.
 Since the `sort()` function in C++ takes O(n log n) time so this is faster.

 **Time:** O(n log n) → We are sorting the array and iterating over it once, so combining both of them will be O(n log n) + O(n).
 In these cases, we take the biggest notation.